cpescato/wikipedia/index.md

 From seeking to be the class representative of your 5th grade class, to announcing you will be running for president (never say never, sometimes dreams DO come true), you are most likely to be involved in some kind of election throughout your life.
 We do not yet have the magic trick that will ensure you to be elected next time you run, but we are working hard on it.
 And for that, we chose to analyse past elections, exactly like football players review past games to improve their strategy.
 To this end, we chose to look back on Wikipedia Adminship elections that happened between 2004 and 2008.
 For some context : Wikipedia is the free online encyclopedia that we all know and love.
 Its articles are written by volunteers, amongst whom we can distinguish Administrators.
 In addition of being able to write articles, those people also have access to technical features of the website, especially the ability to help with its maintenance.
 But not anyone can become an admin that easily !
 Adminship seekers have to go through a public election process which determines whether or not they are promoted.
+If you are more curious, a list of all admins can be found (here)[https://en.wikipedia.org/wiki/Special:ListUsers?username=&group=sysop&wpsubmit=&wpFormIdentifier=mw-listusers-form&limit=50]

 **And now we ask : Tell us what you got Wikipedia !**